Guanfacine (By mouth)

 - For patients with high blood pressure: Take the dose at bedtime unless your doctor tells you differently.
 This may help you avoid being drowsy during the day.

-- For patients with ADHD: Take the extended-release tablet at the same time each day.
+- For patients with ADHD: Take the extended-release tablet at the same time each day, either in the morning or evening.
 It should not be taken with high-fat meals.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.